Job Longevity in the Equine Industry

 - If you have 5-years employment history and you have worked at 8 different yards for less than 12 months at a time, this is often referred to as job hopping and prospective employers would have very good reason to expect you will not be sticking around with them for long.

 This can also be applied to jobs outside of the equine industry.
-As we’ve advised in our article 5 Top Tips to Get Your Equine Job Application Accepted, your non-equine employment history IS relevant when you apply for an equine job.
+As we’ve advised in our article 5 Top Tips to Get Your Equine Job Application Accepted, your non-equine employment history IS relevant when you apply for an equine job, and should always be included in your equine CV.
 One example is when you are looking for your first job in the equine industry some years into adulthood.
 A potential employer will not have any gauge of your stability within the equine industry, and your non-equine employment history will be even more relevant to prospective equine employers.
 After all, keeping your own horse for pleasure is very different to working on a yard all day caring for other people’s horses.

 When job longevity doesn’t matter